Thomas Wiswall

-Thomas Wiswall (1601–1683) was an early settler of British America, a prominent early citizen of the Massachusetts Bay Colony, and a key figure in the founding of Cambridge Village, now known as the city of Newton, Massachusetts.
+Thomas Wiswall (1601–1683) was an early settler of English America, a prominent early citizen of the Massachusetts Bay Colony, and a key figure in the founding of Cambridge Village, now known as the city of Newton, Massachusetts.

 Early life

 Wiswall was baptised in Warrington, Lancashire, England on 30 September 1601.
 He married Elizabeth Berbage in 1632, and had ten children: